kinsteronline/quick-fix/README.md

 # quick-fix

-Run vim the same way on my computers
+Run vim the same way on different computers.